SrivastavaSrijan/Employee-Management-Android-Port/README.md

-# Employmee Management App :tomato:
+# Employmee Management App :construction_worker:

 * This application to generate values for employees from a database seamlessly and randomly, add said employee's details to a database (SQLite for Android) and display said employees in a table with the option to search, sort or edit details.